KabilanBaskaran0807/VLSI-LAB-EXP-1/README.md

 # RESULT:
-Hence Logic Gates,Adders and Subtractor are simulated and synthesised using Xilinx ISE.
+Hence Logic Gates,Adders and Subtractor are simulated and synthesised using vivado